Mary Anne Schimmelpenninck: Writer

 Schimmelpenninck turned her attention to literature for a livelihood.
 Hannah More had, about this time, sent her some of the writings of the Port-Royalists.
 In 1813 she published a compilation based on one of those volumes, Narrative of a Tour to La Grande Chartreuse and Alet, by Dom.
 Claude Lancelot.
 A second edition was soon called for, and others followed.
 She pursued her investigations into the work of the Port-Royalists, and in 1815, during a tour on the continent, she visited Port Royal.
 In 1816 appeared, in 3 vols., Narrative of the Demolition of the Monastery of Port Royal des Champs.
 This work and its predecessor were republished, with additions, in 1829 under the title of Select Memoirs of Port Royal.
 A fifth edition appeared in 1858.

 Among her books on other subjects was Theory on the Classification of Beauty and Deformity, 1815.
 She also developed a system for recording findings during phrenological examinations, published in 1827 as Phrenographic Register, or Phrenologist's Assistant in Recording Manipulations with Facility, Accuracy, and Despatch.
 Schimmelpenninck had prepared the phrenology report used in the prosecution of accused murderer John Horwood in 1821.

 She also studied Hebrew with Mrs. Richard Smith, "her more than sister for forty-three years", and embodied the result in Biblical Fragments, 1821–2, 2 vols.

 Views

 Schimmelpenninck passed through various phases of religious belief.
 Even as a child, when attending the Friends' meetings with her parents, she was troubled with doubts.
 She told Caroline Fox that she had "suffered from an indiscriminate theological education".
 In 1818 she joined the Moravian Church; and although towards the end of her life she was attracted to the Roman Catholic church, she remained a Moravian until her death.

 Later life

 In 1837 Schimmelpenninck was attacked with paralysis, and moved to Clifton.
 Her health improved slowly.
 After her husband's death, in June 1840, she led a retired life.
-She died at Bristol on 29 August 1856, and was buried in the burying-ground of the Moravian chapel there.
+She died in Bristol on 29 August 1856, and was buried in the burying-ground of the Moravian chapel there.